You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Web Conferencing Options

-If you are teaching a fully online (distance learning) course, we recommend that you use Zoom for web-conferencing and follow our web-conferencing best practices for optimal experience.
-Zoom is available to everyone at FSU and can be used via its Canvas integration, or can be used outside of Canvas.
+If you are teaching a fully online (distance learning) course, we recommend using Zoom for web conferencing and following our web conferencing best practices for optimal experience.
+Zoom is available to everyone at FSU and can be used via its Canvas integration or outside of Canvas.
 You can record your Zoom meetings if you wish, and then upload them to Kaltura later.
-Canvas's built-in web-conferencing tool, Canvas Conferences, are also available for use in all courses in Canvas.
+Canvas's built-in web conferencing tool, Canvas Conferences (BigBlueButton), is also available in all Canvas courses.

 • Recordings of Conferences are automatically deleted after 14 days.
 There is no way around this automatic deletion.